THE MEMBERS OF MONEYBOXX FINANCE LIMITED

 We have audited the accompanying standalone financial statements of MONEYBOXXFINANCE LIMITED (the "Company") which comprise the Balance Sheet as atMarch 31 2020 the Statement of Profit and Loss (including Other Comprehensive Income)the Statement of Changes in Equity and the Statement of Cash Flows ended on that date anda summary of significant accounting policies and other explanatory information(hereinafter referred to as the "standalone financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at March 31 2019 and the Profit and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 (the "Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in Indiaof the state of affairs of the Company as at March 31 2020 the loss and totalcomprehensive loss changes in equity and its cash flows for the year ended on that date.

 Basis for Opinion